ccstan99/ccstan99.github.io/index.md

 After years of homeschooling my kids, instilling a lifelong love of learning, it's finally my turn!
 I've been immersed in all the exciting developments in Artificial Intelligence (AI), particularly Natural Language Processing (NLP).
 Before all that, I did freelance work with interactive programming and design.
 I originally studied [Computational Linguistics at UCLA](https://linguistics.ucla.edu/) then earned a MS Computer Science in [Human Computer Interaction (HCI) at Stanford](https://hci.stanford.edu/).

 ## Readings
-- [AI/NLP Courses & Journals](/resources) - Resources that helped me start
+- [AI/NLP Courses & Journals](/resources) - Particularly helpful resources for me
-- [Goodreads Bookshelf](https://www.goodreads.com/review/list/150236560-ccstan99?shelf=read) - All sorts of rabbit holes
+- [Goodreads Bookshelf](https://www.goodreads.com/review/list/150236560-ccstan99?shelf=read) - Exploring all sorts of rabbit holes

 ## Presentations
 The lovely people at [DataCircles](https://datacircles.org/) have provided a supportive environment to learn and share about AI & ML.
 Here's slides from my recent presentations: